 For strength, we utilized a naturally catalytic combination of potato starch extracted from potatoes.
 The cells of the root tubers of the potato plant contain leucoplasts making it ideal for strength.

-Plant-derived wax is used to further increase strength in the product.
-An efficient binder derived from nature.
+Plant-derived wax is used to further increase fire protection in the product.

-For strength, we utilized a naturally catalytic combination of potato starch, plant-based wax and citrus fruit peels from lemons, limes, and oranges to provoke the cellulosic molecules into creating a powerful matrix of intermolecular fusions.
+For strength, we utilised a naturally catalytic combination of potato starch, plant-based wax and citrus fruit acids from lemons, limes, and oranges to provoke the cellulosic molecules into creating a powerful matrix of intermolecular fusions.